 There is a perceived tension in the practice of professional journalism on the one hand and advocating for political and policy outcomes on the other.
 Sometimes journalism is combined with advocacy work, where content is produced around certain societal issues and sometimes collaboration is sought with civil society actors.
 This non-profit work often is funded by private foundations (and is distinct from media for development which is more about conveying messages about specific development issues).

-While combining the two is a valid way to put societal issues on the political agenda through the media, it will sometimes draw criticism from journalists with a more purist ‘we just report facts’ perspective on journalism, on the independence of journalists and their commitment to fair and balanced reporting.
+While combining the two is a valid way to put societal issues on the political agenda through the media, it will sometimes draw criticism from journalists with a more purist view on journalism, who underscore the need for journalists to remain independent and committed to fair and balanced reporting while keeping moralism and judgement at bay.
 Also, the push from donors to seek impact from non-profit journalism and investigative reporting can muddle the distinction between advocacy and journalism.

-In the past decade, a new strand of journalism has emerged that focuses on how social problems can be addressed and what evidence-based solutions are available – as opposed to journalism following the trope ‘if it bleeds, it leads’.
+In the past decade, a new strand of journalism has emerged that focuses on how social problems can be addressed and what evidence-based solutions are available – as opposed to traditional forms of news production and beat journalism.
 Often referred to as solutions or constructive journalism and offered as a skill in J-schools , it is characterised by an approach that analyses and reports on forgotten and/or complex social and environmental issues and how progress can be made.

 Examples of constructive journalism projects at Free Press Unlimited: